rust-lang/book/src/ch17-01-futures-and-syntax.md

 }
 ```

-When we use `.await`, Rust compiles it to something fairly similar to that loop.
-If Rust compiled it to *exactly* that code, though, every `.await` would block
+If Rust compiled it to exactly that code, though, every `.await` would be
-the computer from doing anything else—the opposite of what we were going for!
+blocking—exactly the opposite of what we were going for!
+Instead, Rust needs
-Instead, Rust needs makes sure that the loop can hand off control to something
+makes sure that the loop can hand off control to something which can pause work
-which can pause work on this future and work on other futures and check this one
+on this future and work on other futures and check this one again later.
+That
-again later.
-That “something” is an async runtime, and this scheduling and
+“something” is an async runtime, and this scheduling and coordination work is
-coordination work is one of the main jobs for a runtime.
+one of the main jobs for a runtime.

-Every *await point*—that is, every place where the code explicitly calls
+Every *await point*—that is, every place where the code explicitly applies the
-`.await`—represents one of those places where control gets handed back to the
+`.await` keyword—represents a place where control gets handed back to the
 runtime.
 To make that work, Rust needs to keep track of the state involved in
 the async block, so that the runtime can kick off some other work and then come
 back when it is ready to try advancing this one again.
 This is an invisible